Tai Tuivasa: Personal life

-Tuivasa has one son, Carter Tuivasa, with Brierley Pedro who is the sister of UFC light heavyweight fighter Tyson Pedro.
+Tuivasa has one son, with Brierley Pedro who is the sister of former UFC light heavyweight fighter Tyson Pedro.

-Tuivasa currently hosts "The Halfcast Podcast" with Tyson Pedro and Andrew Fifita as co-hosts.
+Tuivasa currently hosts "The Halfcast Podcast", with Tyson Pedro and Andrew Fifita as co-hosts.

 Since 2018, Tuivasa has celebrated his victories by doing a shoey, drinking beer from a borrowed shoe.
 Sydney newspaper The Daily Telegraph coined the moniker "Shoeyvasa".
 At UFC 254, he won again but was not allowed to do the shoey in the cage, but has since continued the tradition.

+Tuivasa is co-owner of Drink West Brewery with Tyson Pedro and Nathan Cleary.

+Tuivasa won the 2024 edition of The Amazing Race Australia (celebrity edition) with his brother Logan.